seanbao/mnemonas/docs/api-reference.en.md

 Trash visibility follows the current user's configured `home_dir` boundary.

 `POST /api/v1/trash/{id}/restore` restores the item to its original path by default.
-A `path` query parameter restores the item to a custom target path.
+A `path` query parameter, when specified at most once, restores the item to a custom target path.
 The custom target must be writable, must be a non-root path, its direct parent directory must already exist, and the target itself must not already exist.
 Root or root-equivalent custom targets return `400 Bad Request` with `invalid path`.
 If the direct parent directory is absent, the endpoint returns `409 Conflict` and does not create intermediate directories.
 If the trash item has historical versions and the original path is occupied by a live file, or another trash item still references an overlapping source or target version metadata path, including a descendant path for directory restores, the endpoint returns `409 Conflict` before quota checks and does not emit a quota alert.

 ## Search